Romea/romea_core_path_matching/README.md

 ## **Authors**

-The Romea Core Path Matching library, written by **Jean Laneurit** and **Cyrille Pierre**, was developed during ANR Baudet Rob 2 and ANR Tiara projects.
+The romea_core_path_matching library, written by **Jean Laneurit** and **Cyrille Pierre**, was developed during ANR Baudet Rob 2 and ANR Tiara projects.
 Several individuals contributed scientifically to the development of this library:

 **Jean Laneurit**
 **Roland Lenain**